demisto/content/Packs/FiltersAndTransformers/Scripts/FormatTemplate/README.md

 ## Getting Started
 ---
 The transformer builds a text from a template text which includes variables just like:
- - This is a test message for ${user_name}.
+This is a test message for ${user_name}.

-The template will be formatted to `This is a test message for John Doe.` by replacing variable parameters.
+The template will be formatted to `This is a test message for John Doe.` by replacing the variable parameters.

 By default, a variable name starts with `${` and ends with `}` .
-You can change the start marker and end marker with specifying the `variable_markers` parameter.
+You can change the start marker and end marker by specifying the `variable_markers` parameter.

 ## Examples
 ---